Phalcode/gamevault-app/SECURITY.md

 ## Supported Versions

-The following Docker Tags are supported by Phalcode and get regular security updates.
+The following Application Versions are supported by Phalcode and get regular security updates.

 | Version | Regular Updates | Supported |
 | ------- | --------------- |---------- |